5jt/dyalog-cookbook/manuscript/06_configSettings.md

 : We could look in the command line arguments for an INI.

 As part of the user's profile
 : The Windows environment variable `APPDATA` points to the individual user's roaming profile, so we might look there for a `MyApp\MyApp.ini` file.
-"Roaming" means that no matter which computer a user logs on to in a Windows Domain [^domain] her personal settings, preferences, desktop etc. roams with her.
+"Roaming" means that no matter which computer a user logs on to in a Windows Domain [^windomain] her personal settings, preferences, desktop etc. roams with her.
 The Windows environment variable `LOCALAPPDATA` on the other hand defines a folder that is saved just locally.
 Typically `APPDAATA` points to something like `C:\Users\{username}\AppData\Roaming` and `LOCALAPPDATA` to `C:\Users\{username}\AppData\Local`.

 I> Note that when a user logs on to another computer all the files in `APPDATA` are syncronized first.
 Therefore it is not too good an idea to save a logfile in `APPDATA` that will eventually grow large -- that should go into `LOCALAPPDATA`.